 While the outfit may make the man, the hat makes the outfit.
-There’s just something about a hat that adds polish, pizazz, class, and sex appeal.
+There’s just something about a hat that adds polish, pizzazz, class, and sex appeal.
 It is all that and a bag of chips.
 However, like finding vintage clothes, finding a great vintage hat in your size and in the color you want that doesn’t need some major surgery in a hat shop can be a challenge.
+It can also be pretty expensive.
 So, off to the modern hat shop you can trot to deck your noggin with some choice goods in the size and color you need.
 Our hat shop we go to is the Village Hat Shop.

 They carry a number of brands, including Jaxon, Borsalino, Stetson, and Bailey.
 While trying the hats on in person before you buy is a bonus, they also have an online shop for those that can’t travel to one of their five California locations.